blbadger/blbadger.github.io/mandelbrot-set.md

 ![disappearing complex mandelbrot]({{https://blbadger.github.io}}fractals/mandelbrot_complex_disappeared.gif)

 Instead of moving from the origin to a given point $b$, let's try rotating about the origin at a radius $r$.
-Luckily we are already working with complex numbers so this can be done using the identity
+Luckily we are already working with complex numbers so this can be done using Euler's formula

 $$
-e^{i \pi} = -1
+e^{i y} = cos(y) + isin(y)
 $$

 so if we want one complete rotation ($2\pi$ radians) after 300 images (the usual length of the videos on this page) of a point centered at a radius of $1/3$,